 What is browser Cache ?

-Computer cookies can be very useful because they keep track of or store your items in your shopping carts and store your personal information, including all your login details so that this can support and improve your browsing experience as sites get used to your habits and remember you every time you visit them.
+Computer cookies can be very useful because they keep track of or store your items in your shopping carts.
+They store your personal information, including all your login details.
+So that this can support and improve your browsing experience as sites get used to your habits and remember you every time you visit them.
 This will make your login time on each website very fast and simple.
-This would be incredibly helpful when you make your online purchases, as this prevents the entry of your details any time you visit that specific website.
+This would be incredibly helpful when you make your online purchases.
+This prevents the entry of your details any time you visit that specific website.

 However, so-called cookies often have a negative side, as they pose greater risks to you due to the authenticity of the details they possess.
 As cookies hold important information about your personal identity, it will be useful to help you process auto-filling forms on your browsers.
 This information will include your name, address, account login details, and more.
 So if you want to protect your privacy when it comes to cookies, or if you do not want your information leaked under any situations, you may consider removing it at regular intervals to avoid a breach of data.
 But also keep this in mind, with this there are some setbacks, as well as losing the convenience of saved passwords and other data.